micaherne/moodle-analyse/README.md

 This is a project to use PhpParser to analyse the Moodle codebase (PHP only), particularly for internal links within the codebase.

+This can be used to create a Moodle installation with plugins loaded from outside of dirroot - see the [documentation page](docs/moodle-external-plugins.md) for more details.

 Background
 ---
 It could be argued that the current Moodle codebase is a "legacy" codebase in the sense that it does not make use of many standard modern programming methods and patterns (e.g. https://www.packtpub.com/product/modernizing-legacy-applications-in-php/9781787124707).